eltociear/website/src/lib/content/overview/en/foundational-architecture.md

 **Intergenerational Accountability**: Indigenous governance systems like the Haudenosaunee Seven Generation principle embed long-term thinking directly into decision-making processes.
 Every decision is evaluated for its impact on children seven generations in the future.

+**Healing-Centered Governance**: Indigenous worldviews understand that justice and sustainability are inseparable from healing—healing the relationship between humans, between humanity and the Earth, and with our own ancestral pasts.
+This provides a crucial therapeutic lens for all governance design.

 ### Core Structural Innovations

 **Bioregional Autonomous Zones (BAZs)**: Rather than organizing governance around colonial borders, BAZs organize around ecosystem boundaries—watersheds, bioregions, and ecological communities.
 These zones operate with significant autonomy while participating in larger coordination networks.